Michael Norman (author)

-Michael Norman (June 29, 1947 - August 6th, 2021) was an American author known for his supernatural book series Haunted which he has written alongside fellow author Beth Scott.
+Michael Norman (June 29, 1947 – August 6, 2021) was an American author known for his supernatural book series Haunted which he has written alongside fellow author Beth Scott.
 Norman, who hailed from Illinois, graduated with a master's degree from Northern Illinois University in 1969.
 He worked at the University of Wisconsin–River Falls journalism department from 1973 until his retirement in May 2003.
-Michael had a guest appearance on the Cartoon Network talk show Space Ghost Coast to Coast on March 8, 1996 in Atlanta, Georgia with Bill Nye the Science Guy in its twenty-fourth episode, Boo!.
+In 1996, Norman made a guest appearance in the Annie Award-nominated talk show Space Ghost Coast to Coast.
 He later spoke about Haunted Hollywood on the Travel Channel, which was Number 9 on the countdown of World's Creepiest Destinations.
 This author is survived by his wife Janell and son James.